nguy/artview/README.md

 artview -f 'reflectivity'
 ```

-Use a diferent startup script with -s
+Use a different start-up script with -s
 ```python
 artview -s radar
 ```